eIDAS and SAM

 eIDAS-compliant solutions fall into two deployment categories:

-- Local: Secret key material is kept locally on small devices such as USB security tokens or smart cards.
+- Local signing: Secret key material is kept locally on small devices such as USB security tokens or smart cards.
 However, this decentralized approach puts burdens on users to manage these devices, install companion software to use them, and — most of all — not lose them.

 This is where Securosys comes in.
 On-premise Primus HSMs or Securosys CloudHSM enable QTSPs to build high performance trust services compliant with eIDAS.
 Notably, Securosys HSMs provide both the Cryptographic Module (CM) and the Signature Activation Module (SAM) in a single box.
-The CM and the SAM are the core building blocks of any remote signing architecture for Qualified Electronic Signatures.
+The SAM is based on Securosys Smart Key Attributes (SKA).
+Together, the CM and the SAM form the Qualified Signature Creation Device (QSCD) — a core building block of every remote signing architecture.

 Benefits of Using a Primus HSM for eIDAS

-- Qualified Electronic Seals: Define m-of-n policies to require multiple people to come together to sign on behalf of a company or institution.
+- Supports Qualified Electronic Seals for organizations: Define m-of-n policies to require multiple people to come together to sign on behalf of a company or institution.

-- No need for an external SAM solution: The built-in Smart Key Attributes (SKA) feature can be used to control access to the signing keys.
+- Single product: No need for a separate SAM solution: The built-in Smart Key Attributes (SKA) feature is certified as a SAM.
+SKA is used to control access to the signing keys, ensuring sole control of the legitimate signers.

 - High performance and high availability: Up to 30 GB of storage space, scaling to millions of transactions per second in a clustered setup.